Not to be sarcastic or anything, but I’ll just leave this here.

 It seems, I learned that night, that a significant stretch of the road I was traveling was known for skinwalkers.
 From the reaction of his classmates, I gathered, this student wasn’t the only one curious about my experiences on that drive.
 I had only recently come to learn that the ghost of a small child was rumored to walk the halls of the school where I taught evening courses.
 Being stubborn enough to keep class the full time on most evenings, I was frequently the last person out of the building.
 I hadn’t seem this apparition either.
 Nor had I ever heard his footsteps in the hallway

 It was an interesting moment, a conversation that reached across cultural boundaries, and did so in an unusually personal way.
-We weren’t discussing official Navajo Educational Philosophy or touching on any of the well known themes of Navajo ceremonialism, economics, etc. This was a student who believed in skinwalkers asking me if I’d seen them myself.
+We weren’t discussing official Navajo Educational Philosophy or touching on any of the well known themes of Navajo ceremonialism, economics, etc. Were were discussing neither any part of Navajo culture nor any themes from western education in the abstract.
+This was a student who actually believed in skinwalkers asking me if I’d seen them myself, knowing full well that I didn’t.
 It wasn’t just that I was white.
-He knew, as most of my students knew, that I am an atheist and generally speaking, a skeptic.
+He knew, as most of my students knew, that I am an atheist and generally skeptical of all things purportedly supernatural.
 He knew this, and chose to raise the subject anyway.

-It didn’t strike me as a confrontation so much as an expression of genuine curiosity, and an effort to communicate across cultural barriers and well established differences of opinion.
-He wanted to know about my own experiences on a road known for its share of scary stories.
+This didn’t strike me as a confrontation so much as an expression of genuine curiosity, and an effort to communicate across cultural barriers and well-established differences of opinion.
+He wanted to hear about my own experiences on a road known for its share of scary stories.
 For my own part, I was as curious to see what stories were told of the road as he was to see if I had one.

 But of course I didn’t have a story.
 None at all.